mathemandy/ul1/README.md

 - the appropriate Ui is shown depending on the state of the data.
 - Navigation Component is used to open the next Screen  - Lessons and the object is passed as a bundle.

+#### Feature/home/Lessons
+- This is a Dynamic Feature Module that holds only a fragment (SubjectFragment).
+- Data to this Screen is gotten as a bundle from the previous screen.
+- `Groupie` library is used in this screen to render the sections based on the objects that was provided.
+- A viewmodel was used here, since its always guaranteed that we get data as a bundle from the previous screen.
+- But this is open for improvement as time was a constraint for the task.